SoapUI API Testing Tool Tutorials:

 Your WSDL file should follow the W3C standard as above.
-Through web services we can convert into web based application.
+Through web services, we can convert into a web based application.
 Web services are constructed on top of XML, HTTP, TCP / IP, Java, HTML and so on.
-Since web services are XML based language so that we can have these applications as local, distributed and web based environments.
+Since web services are XML based language so that we can have these applications as local, distributed and web-based environments.

 Role of WSDL:

 Validating web services using SoapUI is easy and is only possible with WSDL document because to configure web services in SoapUI, WSDL document is mandatory.
 If the WSDL document is not valid, SoapUI will throw an exception immediately.
 Now let us look at UDDI component.

 This is a global repository where we can search the web services spread over the globe.
 In order to get or search web services just visit http://uddi.xml.org/ website.
 Here you can also register your own web service and make it available to global users.